-Without further delay, here are 3 insights, 2 findings, and 1 action to think about this week.
+Without further delay, here are three insights, two findings, and one action to think about this week.

 3 INSIGHTS FROM ME

 I. You choose your retirement with your actions each day.

 I believe your actions speak directly to your destiny.
 They are a direct request of how you want the future to look.
 In retirement, the actions you take (or don’t) shape your retirement experience.
 From figuring out how to replace a paycheck with income to meet planned and unexpected expenses to ensuring income lasts a lifetime and determining what happens after the death of a lifelong partner.
 The steps you take today to address these retirement challenges speak to your retirement.
 The first action is to plan the actions needed to retire.
 This begins with a comprehensive retirement savings and income plan outlining the strategies and actions necessary for a satisfying, successful, and worry-free retirement.
 The most important step today to create the retirement of tomorrow begins with creating a comprehensive retirement plan.

 II.
 The paradox of risk: Too little (much).

 Investment risk is one of the primary risks facing those near and in retirement.
 It’s widely understood that diversification is a good strategy for managing this type of risk.
 Diversification accomplishes this by spreading capital among different investments, so the portfolio does not rely upon a single investment for all its returns.
 The rationale is you don’t put all your eggs in one basket because if you lose the basket, you lose it all.